" alt="">

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-Medical negligence claims regarding Cauda Equina usually arise from negligent surgery and/or medical delays.
-The Cauda Equina is a group of nerves at the bottom end of your spine.
-Cauda Equina Syndrome occurs when these nerves are damaged through compression.
-Cauda Equina can start slowly with some lower back pain, or can come on very quickly.
+Cauda Equina is a group of nerves at the bottom end of your spine.
+Cauda Equina Syndrome occurs when these nerves are damaged due to a herniated (slipped) disc, but also by a spinal canal tumour, infection, fracture, or narrowing of the spinal canal.
 If Cauda Equina has a slow onset, your symptoms may have been dismissed or diagnosed as something else, allowing the condition to get worse.
-With a rapid onset, speed is key and treatment should begin as soon as possible.
-In either case, if your signs or symptoms were misdiagnosed, treatment was delayed or surgery was not carried out correctly, you could have a claim for Cauda Equina compensation.
+With a rapid onset, speed is key, and treatment should begin as soon as possible.
+In either case, if your signs or symptoms were misdiagnosed, treatment was delayed, or surgery was not carried out correctly, you could have a cauda equina claim for cauda equina compensation.

-The most common cause of Cauda Equina is a herniated disc.
-Other possible causes and red flags for Cauda Equina include;
+The most common Cauda Equina cause is a herniated disc.
+Other possible causes and red flags for Cauda Equina include:

 • Narrowing of the spinal canal